A century later, Niagara Falls high-wire feat set for June 15

 NIAGARA FALLS, New York High-wire performer Nik Wallenda announced on Wednesday that June 15 is the day his boyhood dream to walk a tightrope over Niagara Falls will become a reality.

-Wallenda, 33, a seventh-generation member of the famed "Flying Wallendas" family of circus performers, is set to walk a 2-inch (5 cm) cable strung 1,800 feet (550 meters) across Niagara Falls gorge - the first such tight rope feat between the United States and Canada in more than a century.
+Wallenda, 33, a seventh-generation member of the famed "Flying Wallendas" family of circus performers, is set to walk a 2-inch cable strung 1,800 feet across Niagara Falls gorge — the first such tight rope feat between the United States and Canada in more than a century.

 This has been his dream since he was 6 years old, Wallenda said during a news conference held near the falls in upstate New York.

-"I can guarantee nothing like this has ever happened anywhere in the world," Wallenda said of his planned walk 150 feet (46 meters) above the falls that span two countries.
+"I can guarantee nothing like this has ever happened anywhere in the world," Wallenda said of his planned walk 150 feet above the falls that span two countries.

 "I've done walks that are higher and longer but none of them compare to this," he said.